LoicLaffineur/LLM-Product-Description-Generator/README.md

 5. `05_LoRA.ipynb` — save adapter to `models/final_adapter/`
 6. `06_API.ipynb` — start FastAPI, get backend URL
 7. Update `API_URL` in `app/app.py` and run Streamlit

+## Work With Me

+I help companies automate content generation with LLMs.

+I can help you:
+- Fine‑tune or adapt LLMs for your product catalog
+- Build pipelines from metadata to product descriptions
+- Integrate LLMs into your existing workflows (API, batch export)

+Available for freelance projects.